Skip to main content

 For methods like ContainerExists() that check exit codes, a plain fmt.Errorf won’t work.
 You need a real *exec.ExitError with exit code 1:

-The exitCode1(t) helper runs sh -c "exit 1" to obtain a real *os.ProcessState.
-This helper is defined per test package (not shared).
+The testutil.ExitCode1(t) helper (from internal/testutil) runs sh -c "exit 1" to obtain a real *os.ProcessState.

 Recording executor

-The cmdexec.RecordingExecutor wraps a real executor and records all calls with their results.
+The mock.RecordingExecutor (from internal/mock) wraps a real executor and records all calls with their results.
 Useful for observing actual CLI I/O during integration tests:

 client := docker.NewClient(rec)